instructlab/dev-docs/docs/sdg/sdg-refactor.md

 Conclusion:

 - This seems like a reasonable option.
 The cons are mostly manageable.
-However, overall the pros of Option 1 seem more compelling.

 ### Option 4: Preprocessing and postprocessing go to different locations